 - Molybdenum.
-Molybdenum (about 0.50-8.00%) when added to a steel makes it more resistant to high temperature.
-Molybdenum increases hardenability and strength, particularly at high temperatures due to the high melting point of molybdenum.
-Molybdenum is unique in the extent to which it increases the high-temperature tensile and creep strengths of steel.
+Molybdenum (about 0.50-8.00%), when added to steel, makes it more resistant to high temperature.
+Molybdenum increases hardenability and strength, particularly at high temperatures, due to the high melting point molybdenum.
+Molybdenum is unique in the extent to which it increases the high-temperature tensile and creeps strengths of steel.

-Austenitic stainless steels, which is used as a corrosion-resistant clad, contain between 16 and 25% of chromium and can also contain nitrogen in solution, both of which contribute to their relatively high corrosion resistance.
-The best known grade is AISI 304 stainless, which contains both chromium (between 15% and 20%) and nickel (between 2% and 10.5%) metals as the main non-iron constituents.
+Austenitic stainless steels, which are used as a corrosion-resistant clad, contain between 16 and 25% of chromium and can also contain nitrogen in solution, both of which contribute to their relatively high corrosion resistance.
+The best-known grade is AISI 304 stainless, which contains both chromium (between 15% and 20%) and nickel (between 2% and 10.5%) metals as the main non-iron constituents.
 304 stainless steel has excellent resistance to a wide range of atmospheric environments and many corrosive media.
-These alloys are usually characterized as ductile, weldable, and hardenable by cold forming.
+Cold forming usually characterizes these alloys as ductile, weldable, and hardenable.

-Type 304L stainless steel, which is widely used in nuclear industry, is an extra-low carbon version of the 304 steel alloy.
-This grade has slightly lower mechanical properties than the standard 304 grade, but is still widely used thanks to its versatility.
+Type 304L stainless steel, which is widely used in the nuclear industry, is an extra-low carbon version of the 304 steel alloy.
+This grade has slightly lower mechanical properties than the standard 304 grade but is still widely used thanks to its versatility.
 The lower carbon content in 304L minimizes deleterious or harmful carbide precipitation as a result of welding.
 304L can, therefore, be used “as welded” in severe corrosion environments, and it eliminates the need for annealing.
-Grade 304 has also good oxidation resistance in intermittent service to 870 °C, and in continuous service to 925 °C. Since grade 304L does not require post-weld annealing, it is extensively used in heavy gauge components.
+Grade 304 also has good oxidation resistance in intermittent service to 870°C and continuous service to 925 °C. Since grade 304L does not require post-weld annealing, it is extensively used in heavy gauge components.
 Examples of used stainless steels: